xiluna/giphy19-20/README.md

 ### Gitpod Preview in Browser: python3 -m http.server 3000

 ## Project Description
 In this unit, you will work with your team to create a Giphy App.
 The Giphy App will take a search term as an input and display a random Gif in a thumbnail on the screen.
-To create this project, you will learn the anatomy of an API Request, use AJAX to make a simple GET request, handle a JSON response object, and use jQuery to display a gif.
+To create this project, you will learn the anatomy of an API Request, use the fetch() method to write an API request, handle a JSON response object, and use jQuery to display a gif.

 Follow the steps below!
 Make sure to check off your items as you complete them. [ ] => [x]